 Which foods and drinks do I need to avoid when I'm pregnant, and why?

 It is important to eat a healthy, balanced diet when you are pregnant, not only to help your baby grow healthily and give them the best start in life, but also to help you feel your best too.
 Find out more about a healthy, balanced diet by reading our pages on healthy and sustainable diets.

 However, when you are pregnant there are certain foods and drinks that you are recommended to avoid or take care with, as there’s a small risk they may make you ill or harm your baby.

-- Soft cheeses with white rinds such as brie, camembert and others with a similar rind, including goats' cheese with a rind (sometimes known as chèvre)
+- soft cheeses with white rinds such as brie, camembert and others with a similar rind, including goats' cheese with a rind (sometimes known as chèvre)

-- Soft blue-veined cheeses such as Danish blue, gorgonzola and Roquefort
+- soft, blue-veined cheeses such as Danish blue, gorgonzola and Roquefort

 These cheeses can contain listeria bacteria that cause listeriosis.
 Listeriosis is an infection that can cause flu-like symptoms.
 Although listeriosis is extremely serious in pregnancy, it is very rare.